Arbin Zejnullai: Egnatia

 In July 2022, Zejnullai moved to Kategoria Superiore club Egnatia, signing a three-year contract.
 The club's seventh signing of the summer, he reportedly had an offer to remain with Rabotnički, but positive interactions with Egnatia's club president and Zejnullai's desire to play in Albania's domestic league proved strong factors.
 He made his competitive debut for the club on 20 August 2022, appearing in the club's opening day defeat to Partizani Tirana.
 In the second meeting between the two clubs, on 30 October, Zejnullai scored a brace in a 3–0 victory for Egnatia, marking his first goal for the club.

-International
+International career

 Born in North Macedonia, Zejnullai is also eligible to play for Albania.
 After initially appearing in the U18 ranks for North Macedonia, he confirmed his decision to represent Albania in 2018.
 In September, he was called into the U21 squad, alongside Shkëndija teammate Shefit Shefiti, for a pair of matches against Spain and Italy.

 In November 2022, Zejnullai was called up to the senior national team for a friendly match against Qatar.
 One of four potential debutants on the roster, Zejnullai would not appear in the match.